taviso/wslcompat/README.md

     - For the `pid1`==`pid2` and `KCMP_FILE` case, we can use toggle flags with `F_GETFL`/`F_SETFL` to see if a file is the same.

+### Features

+- Should be able to selectively adjust features and locking via glibc-like tunables?